BioLab310/dwMLCS/README.md

 * ./dwMLCS -M B -D 40 -R seq.txt

-  It means that I will use the weight DAG model proposed in this paper to calculate the $LB(MLCS)$ of 40 sequences
+  It means that I will use the weight DAG model proposed in this paper to calculate the $LB(S)$ of 40 sequences

 * ./dwMLCS -M C -D 10 -R seq.txt -S 1 -N 3

-  It means that I will use the weight DAG model proposed in this paper, and explicitly specify the use of Step successor table strategy and set the parameter $\alpha$=3 (see Definition 9), and finally calculate the $LB(MLCS)$ of 10 sequences
+  It means that I will use the weight DAG model proposed in this paper, and explicitly specify the use of Step successor table strategy and set the parameter $\alpha$=3 (see Definition 9), and finally calculate the $LB(S)$ of 10 sequences

 5.License
 --